-The next step after observing any symptoms (see Symptoms) is to have the child examined by a specialist, who will do a thorough ophthalmic examination to check the retina for a tumor.
+The next step after observing any symptoms (see Symptoms and Signs) is to have the child examined by a specialist, who will do a thorough ophthalmic examination to check the retina for a tumor.
 Depending on the child’s age, either a local or general anesthetic is used during the eye examination.
 Anesthetic is a medication that blocks the awareness of pain.

 The specialist will make a drawing or take a photograph of the tumor in the eye to provide a record for future examinations and treatment.
 Additional tests may also be done to locate or confirm the presence of a tumor.

 In addition to a physical examination, the following tests may be used to diagnose retinoblastoma: